keelancook/notebook/_notes/Map of Content.md

 ## Important Questions I'm Trying to Answer
 1. What is my understanding of the [[Biblical Theology of Mission]]?
 2. How can a deep understanding of immigration and missions to immigrants in the past help us do better ministry today?
-3. Develop an [[Informed Strategy for US Immigrant Engagement]]in the 21st century.
+3. How can we develop a [[Local Church Strategy for Diaspora Missions]]in the 21st century?
 4. What is my position on [[Contextualization on the Mission Field]], and how would I teach others to do it well?
 5. How might the local church [[Equip Potential North American Missionaries]] to reach cities for Christ?
 6. How can we effectively evaluate missionaries and ones sents for Great Commission ministry?